 China imposed new transfer pricing compliance requirements, including annual reporting forms for related-party transactions (RPT forms), country-by-country (CbC) reporting, and transfer pricing documentation, all of which contain substantial changes to the previous rules.

 China entered into the Multilateral Competent Authority Agreement (MCAA) for the Automatic Exchange of Country-by-Country Reports in 2016.
-As of June 2019, China has activated CbC report bilateral exchange relationships with 66 tax jurisdictions.

 China also entered into the Multilateral Instrument (MLI) in June 2017.
 Some important positions of China in relation to the articles in the MLI are as follows: